 for more information.

 There are some great resources to learn more about straw bale construction.
-If you are seriously interested Barbara Jones's Building with Straw Bales: A Practical Guide for the UK and Ireland is a great reference book.
+If you are seriously interested, here’s a few Straw Bale Construction you may find useful.

 Details of courses and workshops are available at: